kgurchiek/Minecraft-Server-Scanner-Discord-Bot/README.md

 **If you just want to use the bot, you don't have to host it, you can try it out in its [official Discord server](https://discord.gg/TSWcF2m67m)**

 ### Configuration
-Enter the client id for the bot from the [Discord Developer Portal](https://discord.com/developers/) in config.json.
-Then, Create a file called .env and then add `token="<token>"` to .env and replace \<token\> with the token to your bot, adjust maxPings, pingTimeout, and refreshSearchTime as necessary:
+Enter the bot's token and client id from the [Discord Developer Portal](https://discord.com/developers/) in config.json.
+Then, adjust refreshDelay as necessary:
-#### maxPings
-##### (How many servers are pinged at once)
-If you have fast internet, you can set this pretty high (around 5000).
-If you have slower internet, you'll want it lower (around 1000).
-The higher it is, the less time a /search will take, but it will also be less accurate, especially if you have slower internet.

-#### pingTimeout
-##### (How long to wait for a response before deciding a server is offline)
-A range of 2000–3000 (2–3 seconds) is advised.
-Setting this lower will speed up a /search, but you risk excluding some slower servers whose responses take a little longer.
-Please note that this is in milliseconds, to prevent any confusion.

-#### refreshSearchTime
+#### refreshDelay
 ##### (How long /search results are saved in memory)
-In order to make subsequent searches considerably faster, search results are momentarily saved.
-If it has been a while, as determined by refreshSearchTime, the results will be re-scanned.
-The advised number is 300 (5 minutes).
-Remember that the longer this is, the more inaccurate the results are likely to be, but the shorter it is, the longer the gap between scans will be.
-Remember that this is in seconds.
+In order to make subsequent searches considerably faster, search results are temporarily saved.
+If it has been a while, as determined by refreshDelay, the results will be fetched again.
+About 300 (5 minutes) is recommended.
+Remember that the longer this is, the more inaccurate the results are likely to be, but the shorter it is, the more likely you are to have to wait for the api to be fetched again.

 ### Usage
 You'll need Node.js version 16.9.0 or later to operate the bot.
 Run "node deploy-commands.js" in your terminal before launching the bot.
 The slash instructions will then be registered; otherwise, they won't show up in Discord.
 Run "node index.js" to start the bot once you're ready.
+You'll also need to install discord.js v14 and node-fetch version 2.6.6.

 ## Commands